taPMeppeSols/grav-theme-upmorph-online-soon/README.md

 The theme created as response to our need for a simple and lightweight solution for the online presence of our team in the year 2019.
 Therefore, currently there is no better preview than our homepage: https://tapmeppe.solutions .

-# You want to support us? :ok_hand: :muscle:
+# You want to support us? :ok_hand: :gift:
 No problem buddy.
-We can always use loose change (:money_with_wings:) for a cup of :coffee:.
-You can donate [here](paypal.me/tapmeppesols) :gift:.
+We can always use loose change :money_with_wings: for a cup of :coffee:.
+You can donate [here](https://paypal.me/tapmeppesols).